DrJohnWagner/crewai-poetry-crew/research/Appendix.md

 The case study shows decisively that **interdependence, not independence, is the core engine of poetic emergence**.
 While each agent has a defined role, the most consequential transformations arise from their interactions:

-- The Muse provides a conceptual topology the Summariser distills but does not overdetermine.
+- The Muse provides a conceptual topology the Gardener distills but does not overdetermine.
 - The Poet embodies a persona and transforms concept into early verse.
 - The Architect reads the draft as *geometry* rather than content, reshaping breath, indentation, tension, and recursion.
 - The Editor repairs or refines meaning that structural intervention destabilizes.